How to Add a Database to Your Business Directory Website

 - Developers – Schema modification rights in development, read-only in production

-- Application users – Limited access through application logic only
+- Application users – Limited access through application logic only, never direct database access

-- Access auditing – Track who makes changes to critical data
+- Access auditing – Track who makes changes to critical data.
+MySQL’s audit plugins can log all database access for security and compliance.

-- Administrative access restrictions – Limit database admin access to specific IP addresses
+- Administrative access restrictions – Limit database admin access to specific IP addresses.
+Use VPN or jump boxes for remote administration.

 I’ve seen directories implement these practices successfully, especially when getting listed in major platforms like when learning yahoo free business directory how to get listed requires rigorous data management policies.